We are often asked, “Why do some tiles cost more than others?” Is a more expensive tile more durable, or is there more to price variations than that?

 While high consistency (a V1 rating) is desirable trait for solid color tiles, tiles that are designed to look like stone or wood are more attractive with better/more natural-looking variation.
 Since more natural-looking variation requires better technology, these tiles are usually at a higher price point.

 Glazed tiles with patterns tend to have repeat patterns.
-A tile line where each tile has the exact same print tends to be fairly inexpensive (as they are cheaper to produce), while a tile whose pattern doesn't repeat for several hundred square feet will be more expensive.
+A tile line where each tile has the exact same print tends to be fairly inexpensive (as they are cheaper to produce), while a tile whose pattern doesn't repeat will be more expensive.

 Print Quality and High Definition Porcelain

 The quality level of the glaze will affect the look of the tile.
 The patterns are most commonly made with inkjet technology.
 If the print quality is poor, the design may look fuzzy or spotty (the tile equivalent of a pixelated, low-resolution picture).
 If the tiles are of a higher print quality (such as those that integrate High Definition Porcelain technology), the lines will be clean, the details will be sharp, and the tile will look more natural and convincing.

 Higher print quality leads to a better image, and increases the price.